melowntech/workshop/tutorials/geojson-part2.rst

         geodata.processHeights('node-by-precision', 62, onHeightProcessed);
     }

-In the body of ``geoJsonLoaded()`` we can handle received GeoJSON like we did previously in ``onMapLoaded()``.
+In the body of ``geoJsonLoaded()`` we can handle the received GeoJSON like we did previously in ``onMapLoaded()``.

 Extending existing data
 ~~~~~~~~~~~~~~~~~~~~~~~

-VTS Browser provides API to extend current
+VTS Browser provides an API to extend current
 `geodata <https://github.com/Melown/vts-browser-js/wiki/VTS-Browser-Map-API#geodata-creation>`__.
 We'll demonstrate this by adding a new point and a line segment to our
-current data.
-Let's start with the point.
+data.
+Let's start with a point.

-For this purpose
+For this purpose,
 `geodata <https://github.com/Melown/vts-browser-js/wiki/VTS-Browser-Map-API#geodata-creation>`__
-provides methods ``addPoint`` and ``addPointArray`` in case we want to add
+provides the methods ``addPoint``, and ``addPointArray``, in case we want to add
 multiple points at once.
 You can check the
 `documentation <https://github.com/Melown/vts-browser-js/wiki/VTS-Browser-Map-API#geodata-methods>`__
 to discover more.